jethromay/jethromay.com-old/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-My personal website built with Gatsby, React & Tailwind.
+My personal website built with Gatsby, Node & React.

 While my project is open source, i encourage you not to copy or reuse the code in this repository.
 This repository exists to showcase what i have learnt during my career as a web developer.